-Join Prof. Chris McAuliffe and Stephanie Holt as they explore the greatest art and architecture in six American cities.
+Join David Brand and Stephanie Holt as they explore the greatest art and architecture in six American cities.
 Chris taught art history at the University of Melbourne, the Australian National University and Harvard University, and was Director of the Ian Potter Museum of Art.
 Stephanie is an editor and the Executive Officer of the History Council of Victoria.
-Architect David Brand joins the tour as a guest lecturer and will co-lead the Chicago portion of the program.

 - Visit Robie House and other homes designed by Frank Lloyd Wright in Oak Park, Chicago, including his own house and studio.
-View his eloquent Kentuck Knob at Chalk Hill, the famous Solomon R. Guggenheim Museum in New York, and his masterpiece Fallingwater. - View Chicago's finest architectural landmarks on a tour hosted by the Chicago Architecture Foundation, and enjoy an architectural cruise on Chicago River and Lake Michigan. - Discover two famous examples of modernist domestic architecture: Mies van der Rohe's Farnsworth House in Plano, and Philip Johnson's The Glass House in New Canaan Connecticut. - Explore some of the world's greatest art collections the Chicago Art Institute, the Chicago Museum of Contemporary Art, the Boston Museum of Fine Arts, the Metropolitan Museum of Art, the Whitney Museum of American Art and MoMA in New York; and the Phillips Collection and National Gallery of Art in Washington DC. - Take a private out-of-hours tour of MoMA in New York before the museum opens to the general public, when you'll have a floor of the museum all to yourself! - In Boston tour the historic Public Library, visit the Institute of Contemporary Art and the splendid collections of the Museum of Fine Arts. - Visit the Barnes Foundation in Philadelphia housing America's finest collection of Impressionists and early Modernists including Cézanne, Renoir, Van Gogh, Seurat, Matisse, and Picasso. - Compare the innovative contemporary architecture at MIT (Boston) with the historic buildings of Harvard and Yale Universities; visit the Harvard Art Museums and the exquisite glass flower exhibition at the Harvard Museum of Natural History. - Visit Glenstone, a private gallery in Potomac Maryland, where pavilions and galleries are set within a landscape of meadows, forests and sculpture.
+View his eloquent Kentuck Knob at Chalk Hill, the famous Solomon R. Guggenheim Museum in New York, and his masterpiece Fallingwater. - View Chicago's finest architectural landmarks on a tour hosted by the Chicago Architecture Foundation, and enjoy an architectural cruise on Chicago River and Lake Michigan. - Discover two famous examples of modernist domestic architecture: Mies van der Rohe's Farnsworth House in Plano, and Philip Johnson's The Glass House in New Canaan Connecticut. - Explore some of the world's greatest art collections the Chicago Art Institute, the Chicago Museum of Contemporary Art, the Boston Museum of Fine Arts, the Metropolitan Museum of Art, the Whitney Museum of American Art and MoMA in New York; and the Phillips Collection and National Gallery of Art in Washington DC. - Take a private out-of-hours tour of MoMA in New York before the museum opens to the general public, when you'll have a floor of the museum all to yourself! - In Boston tour the historic Public Library, visit the Institute of Contemporary Art and the splendid collections of the Museum of Fine Arts. - Compare the innovative contemporary architecture at MIT (Boston) with the historic buildings of Harvard and Yale Universities; visit the Harvard Art Museums and the exquisite glass flower exhibition at the Harvard Museum of Natural History. - Visit Glenstone, a private gallery in Potomac Maryland, where pavilions and galleries are set within a landscape of meadows, forests and sculpture.

-Overnight Chicago (4 nights) • Boston (3 nights) • New York (5 nights) • Washington DC (3 nights) • Pittsburgh (2 nights)
+Overnight Chicago (3 nights) • Boston (3 nights) • New York (5 nights) • Washington DC (3 nights) • Pittsburgh (2 nights)